 The Centers for Disease Control and Prevention keep up-to-date information on national and state-wide infection status and best practices for interacting with patients in order to minimize chances of transmission.
 While your clinical staff and providers are likely already familiar with best practices for source control and identifying at-risk patients, it’s not a bad idea to arm them with additional resources and reference materials for diagnosing coronavirus and other important information.

-For instance, using InterApp Launch Points you can give nurses and physicians a seamless way to open CDC’s checklist for hospital staff or your organization’s triage protocol for infectious diseases, from directly within the CC&C platform.
+For instance, by using InterApp Launch Points, you can give nurses and physicians a seamless way to access CDC’s checklist for hospital staff or your organization’s triage protocol for infectious diseases, from directly within the CC&C platform.
 Valuable guidance to provide includes:

 - Persons under investigation (PUI) definition and symptom list